fzyzcjy/flutter_portal/README.md

 On a low level, this means that you wrap the part of your UI that you want to follow in a `PortalTarget` widget and configure it.

+#### Example

+Imagine you want to display tooltips when an avatar is hovered in your app.
+In that case, the avatar would be the portal **target** and could be used to anchor the tooltip that is overlayed.

+Another example would be a dropdown menu.
+The widget that shows the current selection is the *target* and when tapping on it, the dropdown options would be overlayed through the portal as the follower.

 ### Follower

 A follower can only be used in combination with a target.
 You can use it for